gnosis23/chat-cli/readme.md

 Once running, simply type your message and press Enter to send.
 The AI bot will respond with simulated messages.
 Use Ctrl+C to exit.

+**Available Commands:**
+- Type regular messages to chat with the AI
+- Use `/clear` to clear the chat history
+- Use `/help` to display available commands

 ## Development

 ### Prerequisites